sparkfunX/Buzzard/README.md

   ### Multiple Tags

   When using the `-o lib` output format, multiple comma-separated tags can be generated.
+If you need multiple tags with individual formatting, try collections mode!

   ### Overlining